roe-dl/weewx-skyfield-almanac/README.md

 * `use_builtin_timescale`: Use builtin timescale data or download them from IERS.
 See [UT1 and downloading IERS data](https://rhodesmill.org/skyfield/time.html#ut1-and-downloading-iers-data) for details.
-* `timescale_url`: URL to download the timescale file from (optional).
+* `timescale_url`: an URL or a list of URLs to download the timescale file from (optional).
   There is a default URL hardcoded in Skyfield.
-Unfortunately the server is temperorarily down.
+Unfortunately the server is temporarily down.
 That's why you can specify an alternative source here.
 * `log_ftp`: whether to log FTP responses of the server (optional).
   If you specified an alternative source for the timescale file in